survivejs/react-book/manuscript/02_developing_with_webpack.md

 Note that loaders are evaluated from right to left.
 In this case it will pass a possible CSS file to *css-loader* first and to *style-loader* after that. *css-loader* will resolve `@import` and `url` statements of our CSS files. *style-loader* deals with `require` statements in our JavaScript.
 Similar approach works with CSS preprocessors.

-W> Although `['style', 'css']` type loader configuration can be convenient, it can lead to issues due to the way the lookup works.
-If you happened to have `css` named module installed at `node_modules`, it would try to use that instead of `css-loader` which we might expect instead!

 W> If `include` isn't set, webpack will traverse all files within the base directory.
 This can hurt performance!
 It is a good idea to set up `include` always.
 There's also `exclude` option that may come in handy.

 We are missing just one bit, the actual CSS itself: